iggorhenri-tech/iggorhenri-tech/README.md

 I am passionate about **technology, software development, and networking**.
 Currently pursuing a **Bachelor’s degree in Information Systems** at Estácio de Sá University, I combine academic projects with practical experience in **Java development** and **computer maintenance**.

-I hold Cisco certifications in Networking and Cybersecurity and am currently enrolled in the Cisco CyberOps Associate and AWS Academy programs (Cloud Architecting, Cloud Developing, and Machine Learning Foundations).
+I hold Cisco certifications in Networking and Cybersecurity and am currently enrolled in the Cisco CyberOps Associate.

 ---